-ARTICLE XV - WORKERS' COMPENSATION
+ARTICLE XVII - WORKERS' COMPENSATION

 - A. All Town employees are covered by Workers' Compensation Insurance.
 All injuries, no matter how minor, occurring during the working hours must be reported to the Employee's immediate supervisor and a written report must be made as soon as possible. - In an emergency call 911 for medical assistance.
-All other instances involving an onthe-job accident/injury, the employee will be directed to visit the Town specified preferred provider. - B. Transitional Work Policy: It is the goal of the Town to assist injured employees to return to the position they held at the time of their injuries, which will be referred to as Regular Work.
+All other instances involving an on-the-job accident/injury, the employee will be directed to visit the Town specified preferred provider. - B. Transitional Work Policy: It is the goal of the Town to assist injured employees to return to the position they held at the time of their injuries, which will be referred to as Regular Work.
 To that end, the Town may make available to injured employees specific assignments of "Transitional Work" and may make Transitional Work available for a reasonable time, to be determined in light of the nature of the employee's Regular Work and the Town's operational needs for accomplishing the Regular Work.

-ARTICLE XVI - HEALTH, DENTAL AND LIFE INSURANCE
+ARTICLE XVIII - HEALTH, DENTAL AND LIFE INSURANCE

-Employees will be eligible to participate in the Town's health, dental, and life group insurance programs.
-The Town will pay 100% of the cost of individual health insurance coverage.
+Employees will be eligible to participate in the Town's health, dental, short-term disability, long-term disability, and life group insurance programs.
+The Town will pay 100% of the cost of individual health insurance and the short-term disability coverage.
 Family health insurance coverage will be paid at a rate of 85% Town, 15% Employee match for eligible employees.
 Employees eligible to receive this benefit must work 30 or more hours on average per week.
 All other employees who average greater than 16 hours per week for the previous year will be allowed to participate in either program at their own cost.

-Employees eligible to receive family health care benefits but electing not to take advantage of this employee benefit will be eligible to receive one-half the cash value (up to a dollar value of \$3,454 family or \$2,413 two person) of the difference in cost between the family plan and the single subscriber plan.
+Employees eligible to receive family health care benefits but electing not to take advantage of this employee benefit will be eligible to receive one-half the cash value of the difference in cost between the family plan and the single subscriber plan.
 This benefit will be paid in the form of an increased retirement contribution to qualified programs outlined in this policy or utilized toward the cost of Town sponsored life insurance premiums.
 In order to take advantage of this benefit, eligible employees are required to show evidence that their spouse and/or family is insured under another family health care benefit plan.
 Program eligibility will be determined annually and governed by eligibility requirements of the current health care plan.
-50% added retirement benefit eligibility will be denied to non-custodial parents who are not legally required to provide health and /or dental insurance for their child(ren).